sutormin94/Gyrase_Topo-Seq/README.md

 # Gyrase_Topo-seq
-Exploring gyrase cleavage sites accross *E. coli W3110* genome
+Exploring gyrase cleavage sites across *E. coli W3110* genome

 DNA-gyrase is a type II topoisomerase that introduces negative superhelicity into topologically closed DNA molecules.
-It operates with two DNA segments - so called G and T. During catalysis the enzyme introduces temporal double-stranded break into the G-segment, transferres the T-segment through it and religates the gap.
-The 5'-ends of the DNA break are stabilized by the formation of the intermediate covalent complex between DNA and gyrase.
+It operates with two DNA segments - so called G and T.
+During catalysis the enzyme introduces temporal double-stranded break into G-segment, transfers T-segment through it and religates the gap.
+5'-ends of the DNA break are stabilized by formation of an intermediate covalent complex between DNA and gyrase.
-Topo-Seq is a ChIP-Seq-like approach that exploits the formation the complexes to map the gyrase cleavage sites with a single-base precision.
+Topo-Seq is a ChIP-Seq-like approach that exploits formation of these intermediates to map the gyrase cleavage sites (GCSs) with a single-base precision.

-This repository contains a set of bash, python and R scripts that were used for Topo-Seq data analysis and visualization.
+This repository contains a set of bash, python and R scripts which were used for Topo-Seq data analysis and visualization.
+Raw sequencing data and some processed files (coverage depth WIG, N3E WIG, GCSs lists)can be retrieved from GEO datasets with accession GSE117186.

 ######################